SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 > You can find [here](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/spring-xsuaa-mock#xsuaa-security-xsuaa-mock-library) a more detailed description on how to setup the XSUAA Mock Web Server in your Spring boot application.

 The provided [`localEnvironmentSetup`](localEnvironmentSetup.bat) shell script can be used to set the necessary values for local execution.
-Within your development IDE (Eclipse, IntelliJ), you need to define the `VCAP_APPLICATION` and the `SPRING_PROFILES_ACTIVE` as done in the script.
+Within your development IDE (Eclipse, IntelliJ), you need to define the `VCAP_APPLICATION` and the `SPRING_PROFILES_ACTIVE` environment variables - as done in the script.

 ### Run on the command line
-Execute in terminal (within project root e.g. ~/git/cc-bulletinboard-ads-spring-boot, which contains the `pom.xml`):
+Execute in terminal (within project root, which contains the `pom.xml`):
 ```bash
 source localEnvironmentSetup.sh
 mvn spring-boot:run